premiscale/ddns/README.md

 A dynamic DNS CronJob on Kubernetes that runs Terraform against AWS Route53 to ensure the A-record is kept up-to-date with my residential IP.
 This service is only intended to run on home development clusters.

+The service persists the state file and terraform init artifacts in a PVC that's re-mounted on every run to the job.

 See also the [status page](https://premiscale-development.cronitorstatus.com/).